Set-based Neural Network Encoding Without Weight Tying: Architectures for Generating model zoos

-We specify the architectures for generating the modelzoos of $\text{Arch}_{1}$ and $\text{Arch}_{2}$.
-For the modelzoos of $\text{Arch}_{1}$ in Table~\ref{tabapp:arch1}, all datasets with with 3 channel images (CIFAR10 and SVHN) are converted to grayscale.
-This is in accordance with the setup of both \citet{statnn} and \citet{nnf} and allows us to evaluate both methods in the cross-dataset task for this set of homogeneous modelzoos.
-For modelzoos of $\text{Arch}_{2}$ in Tables~\ref{tabapp:arch2_mnist} \&~\ref{tabapp:arch2_cifar_svhn}, we maintain the original channels of the datasets.
+We specify the architectures for generating the model zoos of $\text{Arch}_{1}$ and $\text{Arch}_{2}$.
+For the model zoos of $\text{Arch}_{1}$ in Table~\ref{tabapp:arch1}, all datasets with with 3 channel images (CIFAR10 and SVHN) are converted to grayscale.
+This is in accordance with the setups of \citet{statnn}, \citet{dws} and \citet{nnf,nft} and allows us to evaluate both methods in the cross-dataset task for this set of homogeneous model zoos.
+For model zoos of $\text{Arch}_{2}$ in Tables~\ref{tabapp:arch2_mnist} \&~\ref{tabapp:arch2_cifar_svhn}, we maintain the original channels of the datasets.
 The cross-architecture transfer task is from $\text{Arch}_{1}$ to $\text{Arch}_{2}$.
 Note also that for the same dataset, \ie CIFAR10, the cross-architecture evaluation is also from models trained grayscale to RGB images.
-All modelzoos were generated using the prodcedure outlined in the Appendix of \citet{statnn}.
+All model zoos were generated using the procedure outlined in the Appendix of \citet{statnn}.
+The architecture for the INR experiments is outlined in Table~\ref{tabapp:inr}.